-With effect from September 2013 the government abolished the right of the Headteacher to authorise absence specifically for holidays of up to 10 days per year.
-Instead, the Headteacher will only be allowed to grant leave of absence for any reason if they are satisfied that exceptional circumstances exist.
+With effect from September 2013 the government abolished the right of the Head Teacher to authorise absence specifically for holidays of up to 10 days per year.
+Instead, the Head Teacher will only be allowed to grant leave of absence for any reason if they are satisfied that exceptional circumstances exist.

 Should parents be considering a holiday during term time a leave of absence request form must be completed by all adults with parental responsibility BEFORE the holiday is booked.
-An absence request form can be requested (see each school's policy for their details).
+An absence request form can be requested from the school office.
 Where a holiday is not authorised, consideration will be given to requesting a penalty notice from the Local Authority for this period of absence if a child's attendance is deemed as 'not regular'.
 This is defined by CELT schools as falling below the threshold of 96%.
 In the Autumn Term, a child's attendance for the previous academic year will be considered before deciding on a course of action.
-From January onwards, the decision will be based on attendance data from the
+From January onwards, the decision will be based on attendance data from the current academic year.